 The management of asthma should normally follow a stepwise programme, and patient response should be monitored clinically and by lung function tests.

-VENTOLIN Nebules should be used with caution in patients known to have received large doses of other sympathomimetic drugs.
-VENTOLIN should be administered cautiously to patients with thyrotoxicosis.
-A small number of cases of acute angle closure glaucoma have been reported in patients treated with a combination of nebulised VENTOLIN and ipratropium bromide.
-A combination of nebulised VENTOLIN with nebulised anticholinergics should therefore be used cautiously.
-Patients should receive adequate instruction in correct administration and be warned not to let the solution or mist enters the eye.
-Potentially serious hypokalaemia may result from beta2 agonist therapy mainly from parenteral and nebulised administration.
+Potentially serious hypokalaemia may result from beta-2 agonist therapy mainly from parenteral and nebulised administration.
 Particular caution is advised in acute severe asthma as this effect may be potentiated by concomitant treatment with xanthine derivatives, steroids, diuretics and by hypoxia.
 It is recommended that serum potassium levels are monitored in such situations.

-Use in pregnancy & lactation: Fertility: There is no information on the effects of VENTOLIN on human fertility.
+Use in pregnancy & lactation: Fertility: There is no information on the effects of salbutamol on human fertility.
 There were no adverse effects on fertility in animals.